 You need to know a little bit about how JSON-LD works and how structured data is built in order to find those issues.
 But you can still find them here.
 You can still click.
 It will bring you to that line of code that you're having an issue with.

 Another cool feature with the Rich Results Test is it's going to pull up more than the eligible markup.
 It will also show you things like page loading issues.
-So you can view the details here, and you can notice here when we ran this test, not all the page resources were loaded.
-So letting us know that, "Hey, this could impact how Google sees and understands the page.
+You can view the details here, and you can notice here when we ran this test, not all the page resources were loaded, so letting us know that, "Hey, this could impact how Google sees and understands the page.
 So you might want to make sure that which pages that you're loading, in which parts of the page you're not."

 The Rich Results Test has a number of cool features.
 I think it's visually intriguing.
 When you do validate your code, you have this big green image so you know it's good and red is bad.
 I think that's helpful.